-Low interest rates and high equity valuations cause investors to look for suitable alternatives.
-Structured products offer variable investment opportunities in order to be able to take advantage of return opportunities even in the current market environment.
-What you should know about the topic.
+Low interest rates and high equity valuations are causing investors to look for suitable alternatives.
+Structured products combine derivatives with traditional investment products, thus offering variable investment opportunities so you can leverage attractive potential yields in any market environment.
+This article reveals what you need to know about the topic.

-Nowadays, structured products are often vilified (mostly falsely) as being speculative.
-Contrary to widespread belief, they are not only suitable for investors who are willing to take on high risk, but also for cautious investors looking at the wide range of products for suitable alternatives to traditional investment products.
-Depending on the type of structured product, the spectrum ranges from conservative investments with low risk of loss to strategies with very high risk that promise high returns in the event of success.
+Contrary to widespread belief, structured products are not only suitable for investors who are willing to take on high risk, but also for cautious investors looking at the wide range of products for suitable alternatives.
+The spectrum ranges from conservative investments with low risk of loss to strategies with very high risk that promise high returns in the event of success.

-By using structured products, the risk/return ratio of a portfolio can be increased significantly.
-Here, investors are spoiled for choice: On one side, there are countless derivatives to choose from in the market.
-On the other, investors can develop structured products themselves and adjust them perfectly to their desires and needs, be it respective to the risk profile or to their own expectations for the financial markets.
+The use of structured products can significantly boost the risk/reward ratio in a portfolio.
+Investors have a wide variety of options to choose from.
+On the one hand, the market has countless derivatives on offer.
+On the other, investors can design structured products themselves and adapt them perfectly to meet their needs and desires, be it in terms of risk profile or their own expectations for the financial markets.

 Even with sideways-moving markets or falling market prices, investors can achieve profits with structured products, depending on the scenario they set.
-Because choosing underlying assets opens up a lot of options, it even allows for investing in markets that are otherwise difficult to access.
+Because the choice of underlying asset opens up myriad options, it even enables investment in markets that are otherwise difficult to access.
 There is hardly another product class that is more suitable for portfolio diversification.

-Many investors bet on structured derivatives (e.g. BRCs) to realize returns in the form of a fixed coupon, even with sideways-moving markets.
-Additionally, incorporating a risk buffer – mostly conditionally – provides additional protection.
+Many investors rely on structured derivatives to earn income in the form of a fixed coupon, even when markets are difficult.
+Incorporating a risk buffer can also provide some extra protection.

-Conversely, the payout profile can be designed with greater risk tolerance so that investors are able to benefit disproportionately from a growth of the underlying asset.
-Structured derivatives are often even possible with low usage so that investors can invest in a diversified manner with a small budget.
+Conversely, the payout profile can be designed so that investors with greater risk tolerance are able to benefit disproportionately from growth in the underlying asset.
+Structured derivatives can also often be purchased for little money, enabling people on a tight budget to diversify their investments.

-Despite the advantages described above, structured products have been subject to prejudices since the financial crisis: too costly, too obscure, too little return.
+Despite the advantages described above, structured products are still subject to some preconceptions: too expensive, too obscure, too little return.
 The costs associated with them are generally comparable with investing in traditional investment funds.
-The investment formula determines success or failure.
-The investor is therefore not at the mercy of the fund manager's decisions.
-A study carried out on behalf of the Swiss Structured Products Association (SSPA) showed that structured products performed positively in the period under review compared to costs.
-Under normal market conditions, they generated a return of 5 to 15 percent per year.
+The investment formula is what determines success or failure.
+Investors are therefore not at the mercy of the fund manager's decisions.

-There is no return without risk.
+That being said, there is no return without risk.
 As with all securities, there are also risks when investing in derivative financial investments.
-The worst-case scenario is that the investor will lose all of the money he/she has invested.
-This is the case if the expected scenario is not achieved or the issuer of the structured product has to file for insolvency.
-Investors can only partially protect themselves from issuer risk by buying products from trusted financial institutions.
-Furthermore, capital protection certificates allow for hedging invested capital against market risks.
-When used properly, structured financial products offer suitable solutions for every investor (or every risk profile) in order to realize their own market expectations efficiently.
+The worst-case scenario involves the investor losing his or her entire capital.
+That can happen whenever the expected trend in growth of the underlying asset does not materialize or the issuer of the structured product ends up having to file for bankruptcy.
+Investors can protect themselves from this risk only to a limited extent by carefully examining issuers' credit ratings or buying products only from trustworthy financial institutions.
+Furthermore, capital protection certificates allow investors to hedge their invested capital against market risks.
+When used properly, structured financial products offer every investor (or every risk profile) suitable solutions for realizing their individual market expectations efficiently.